 Take Your Business Global—Make Your Remote Employees Feel like Locals

 As more and more remote capabilities become available each year, having these tools in the back pocket will be a huge benefit.
 Not only will they allow an organization to manage its remote workforce more efficiently than the rest of the market, but it also draws top talent in as well.

-No matter where you expand, Velocity Global’s International PEO (Professional Employer Organization) solution offers a single point of contact for your global employees—virtually anywhere.
+No matter where you expand, Velocity Global’s International PEO (Professional Employer Organization) solution offers a single point of contact for your supported employees—virtually anywhere.
 International PEO enables you to compliantly hire employees in more than 185 countries and takes care of all risk mitigation so you can remain focused on keeping your business running smoothly, no matter where you are in your global expansion.
 Ready to grow your global workforce?
 Let’s get started.